Artificial wisdom

+Overview

 The goal of artificial wisdom is to create artificial intelligence that can successfully replicate the “uniquely human trait[s]” of having wisdom and morals as closely as possible.
 Thus, artificial wisdom, must “incorporate [the] ethical and moral considerations” of the data it uses.

 There are also many significant ethical and legal implications of AW which are compounded by the rapid advances in AI and related technologies alongside the lack of the development of ethics, guidelines, and regulations without the oversight of any kind of overarching advisory board.
 Additionally, there are challenges in how to develop, test, and implement AW in real world scenarios.
 Existing tests do not test the internal thought process by which a computer system reaches its conclusion, only the result of said process.

 When examining computer-aided wisdom; the partnership of artificial intelligence and contemplative neuroscience, concerns regarding the future of artificial intelligence shift to a more optimistic viewpoint.
 This artificial wisdom forms the basis of Louis Molnar's monographic article on artificial philosophy, where he coined the term and proposes how artificial intelligence might view its place in the grand scheme of things.